matt-meaningfulgigs/fuckamazon/README.md

 npm start
 ```

 You'll be prompted to enter your Amazon wishlist URL(s) (comma separated, public wishlists only).
-If you press Enter, the default wishlist URL is used.
 For each wishlist, the tool will:

 - Load the wishlist page.
+- **CAPTCHA Handling:**
+  If the text "Enter the characters you see below" appears within the first few seconds, the tool will:
+  - Take a screenshot of the CAPTCHA container (`//div[@class="a-row a-text-center"]`).
+  - Convert the image to ASCII art using the `image-to-ascii` package (requires GraphicsMagick).
+  - Display the ASCII art in the terminal.
+  - Prompt you to input the CAPTCHA text, which is then automatically submitted.
 - Scroll to load all items.
 - Scrape item details and convert Amazon links.
 - Use DuckDuckGo to attempt fetching a non-Amazon product link.